golialii/golialii.github.io/_pages/cv.md

 ### 2021
 * **A. Goli, P. K. Chintagunta**, "What Happens When a Retailer Drops a Product Category?
 Investigating the Consequences of Ending Tobacco Sales", *Marketing Science*, 40(6), 1169–1198, 2021.

-### Forthcoming
-* **D. Proserpio, A. Goli, T. Mangini, K. Lau, D. Yu**, "The Impact of Sustainability Programs on Consumer Purchase Behavior: Evidence from Amazon", *International Journal of Research in Marketing*, forthcoming.

 ### Other Publications
 * **A. Goli, J. J. Boutilier, T. Craig, M. B. Sharpe, T. C. Y. Chan**, "A Small Number of Objective Function Weight Vectors is Sufficient for Automated Treatment Planning in Prostate Cancer", *Physics in Medicine & Biology*, 63(19), 2018.